Maarten88/MS-Connector/README.md

 ![MS Connector Part](./MS-Connector.png "MS Connector Part")

-The first challenge I encountered when I started building hydrofoils was thinking up a connection system between mast, fuselage and wings.
-After many iterations, I arrived on the system, and it has served me well for over three years now.
-It has proven to be strong and durable for me and my friends who are using foils I built for them, the foils that I built three years ago are still perfectly fine.
+The first challenge I encountered when I started building hydrofoils was thinking up a connection system between mast, fuselage, stabilizer and front wing.
+After several iterations, I arrived on this system, and it has served me well for over three years now.
+It has proven to be strong and durable for me and several friends who are using foils I built for them.
+Foils that I built three years ago with this system are still perfectly fine today.

 ## Advantages
 This connection system has several advantages over other solutions: